mgechev/blog.mgechev.com/_posts/2014-09-12-binary-tree-iterator-with-es6-generators.markdown

 var gen = generator();
 {% endhighlight %}

-Ok, so far we know how to define generators.
+Ok, so far we know how to define generators and instantiate them.
 The interesting part comes when we include the keyword `yield` into the game.
 With `yield` we can suspend the execution of the current generator and change the control flow:

 {% highlight javascript %}
 function* generator(param) {